rbren/vizzy/test/e2e/cases/disease/debug/visualizations/0/0/create-visualization/request.md

 ### Filetype and Summary
 The data is in this format: CSV

-The title of the dataset is: Perceived Media Coverage vs. Reality
+The title of the dataset is: Media reporting frequency on various causes of death

-Compares the perceived media coverage of various causes of death to actual death rates.
+Compares the frequency of reporting on various causes of death in different media outlets.

 ### Structure
-The data is provided in CSV format, with each row representing a different cause of death, such as 'alzheimers', 'cancer', and 'heart_disease'.
-The columns are 'cod' for the cause of death, and then four columns for different sources: 'cdc' for the Centers for Disease Control and Prevention data, 'google' for Google search trends, 'guardian' for The Guardian newspaper, and 'nyt' for The New York Times.
-These columns represent some measure of attention or coverage by each of these sources, possibly normalized but the exact metric isn't specified here.
-It is important to treat the data with caution before analysis, ensuring proper normalization and understanding of what each value represents.
-Special preprocessing might include normalization if the different sources use different scales.
+The data is structured as a CSV with the first row serving as headers for each column.
+Each subsequent row represents a different cause of death.
+The columns are named for four different sources: `cod` for the cause of death, `cdc` for the Centers for Disease Control and Prevention, `google` for Google search volume, `guardian` for The Guardian newspaper, and `nyt` for The New York Times.
+Each cell in the `cdc`, `google`, `guardian`, and `nyt` columns contains a numerical value representing the frequency or volume of reporting or interest for that cause of death.
+When analyzing this data, one may need to normalize these values across the different sources to make meaningful comparisons.

 ### Fields